binderb/note-taker/README.md

 ## Credits

-This project is designed to showcase the developer's ability to design an Express.js back-end, and link it to a preexisting web front-end.
+This project is designed to showcase the developer's ability to implement an Express.js back end and link it to a preexisting web front end.
 All code in the `public/` directory was therefore provided by the UofM Coding Bootcamp (Trilogy Education Services), while the rest of the code (including `server.js` and all files in `routes/`) was written by the developer.

 ## License